th2-net/th2-common-j/README.md

     5. custom.json - custom configuration

     The second group:
-    * --namespace - namespace in Kubernetes to find config maps related to the target
+    * --namespace - the namespace in Kubernetes to search config maps
-    * --boxName - the name of the target th2 box placed in the specified namespace in Kubernetes
+    * --boxName - the name of the target th2 box placed in the specified Kubernetes namespace
-    * --contextName - context name to choose the context from Kube config
+    * --contextName - the context name to search connect parameters in Kube config

     Their usage is discovered further.